ihmeuw-msca/distrem/docs/user_guide/ensemble_fitting.rst

 In order to fit an ensemble distribution to microdata, use the :code:`EnsembleFitter` object.
 The object must be initialized with 2 things.

-*A list of named distributions.* These distributions have "supports" that differ from each other.
-A support, for our purposes, can be thought of as the x values that are compatible with some given distribution.
-For example, the Normal distribution is supported on the entire real line, so it can take negative x values, but the Gamma is only supported on (0, :math:`\infty`), so it cannot take negative values. **Recall: you are not permitted to use distributions with differing supports in the same ensemble.**
+*A list of named distributions.* Recall: you are not permitted to use distributions with differing supports in the same ensemble distribution.

 *A penalty function of choice.* In a nutshell, we are minimizing across all the distance values between the empirical cumulative distribution function (eCDF) and the CDF of the ensemble subject to